Google Safety Center Redesign

 Information architecture: defining hierarchy, taxonomy, and navigation structure

-Content design: establishing templates and frameworks for how each product safety story would be told, as well as final messaging and copy
+Content design: establishing templates and frameworks for how each product safety story would be told

 Collaboration with product marketers to identify the most important safety messages for each product